 Hieu took his seat again and said sympathetically, “Is that what brought things to a head?”

-Suddenly, she let go of the chair and shouted, “Why do yooouuu think I killed him?”
+Suddenly, she let go of the chair and shouted, “Why do yooouuu think I killed my father?”

 “Remember, this interview is being recorded.
 It can come back to haunt you, Miss Doyle.
 Do you want to be arrested…” gingerly completing the question, “for impeding an investigation?”